-Breast augmentation/construction is a gender-affirming, feminizing, top surgery that enlarges one’s breasts.
+Breast construction, or breast augmentation is a gender-affirming, feminizing, top surgery that creates or enlarges one’s breasts.

-What is the surgical procedure for a breast augmentation?
+What is the surgical procedure for a breast construction?

 An incision is made under the breast or around the areola.